seejohnrun/seejohnrun.github.io/_posts/2011-04-22-last-day-at-patch.markdown

 - Thoughts
 ---

-For a bit over a year, I ve worked at [Patch](http://www.patch.com/), and today will be my last day.
+For a bit over a year, I've worked at [Patch](http://www.patch.com/), and today will be my last day.

-I ve had a really good time and worked with some amazing people building some [amazing projects]({% post_url 2010-11-17-open-source-at-patch %}), and I couldn't be prouder of the work that I ve done.
+I've had a really good time and worked with some amazing people building some [amazing projects]({% post_url 2010-11-17-open-source-at-patch %}), and I couldn't be prouder of the work that I've done.
 If anyone is looking for an fun place to work, that treats engineering and open-source as central values, _Patch_ is a perfect place to work.